CodeLaMat/exove-bch-project/README.md

 1. Clone the repository.
 2. Install the required node packages using `npm install`.
-3. Configure the LDAP server as per your requirements.
+3. Configure the Docker and LDAP server as per requirements.
+COnfiguration files can be found in the project.

 ## Usage